Marathon minnow: Habitat and ecology

 The Marathon minnow is found in Springs, swamps, canals; normally among vegetation or under banks or in tree roots.

 It lives up to two years.
 Spawns in May–September and is a fractional spawner like other minnows in the genus Pelasgus.
 It feeds on a wide variety of aquatic invertebrates, algae and detritus.

 Conservation

-The population in the Marathon area has been seriously affected by drainage for agriculture while other threats include Water abstraction, drought, agricultural pollution and introduced species such as the rainbow trout (Oncorhynchus mykiss) and the mosquito-fish (Gambusia holbrooki), The habitat of this species should continue to be monitored, the spread of Gambusia halted using biological control and populations of Marathon minnow should be reinforcedusing captively bred fish.
+The population in the Marathon area has been seriously affected by drainage for agriculture while other threats include Water abstraction, drought, agricultural pollution and introduced species such as the rainbow trout (Oncorhynchus mykiss) and the mosquito-fish (Gambusia holbrooki), The habitat of this species should continue to be monitored, the spread of Gambusia halted using biological control and populations of Marathon minnow should be reinforced using captively bred fish.
 A major publicity campaign for schools and environmental agencies to raise public awareness has been suggested.
 The Marathon minnow is considered as Endangered in Greece but the IUCN class it as Near Threatened.